radiospiel/ruby-playground/README.md

 4. loads all application files, from `app/models/*.rb`.

 This should provide a easy start for gem-like projects (add code in `./lib`), and for application-like projects (add code mostly to `./app`).

+### Testing

+The playground comes with a ready-to-roll rspec setup; simply run

+    bundle exec rspec